 JCTVC-AN0020 Deployment status of the HEVC standard [G. J. Sullivan (Microsoft)]

-This contribution was discussed at 2045 on 24 June (JRO).
+This contribution was discussed at 2045 on 24 June (chaired by JRO).

-Update:
+This information contribution contained a survey of deployed products and services using the HEVC standard and the formal specifications in which it is supported, along with a brief introduction to the standard written for broad readership.
+Revision marking was included to show changes relative to JCTVC-AM0020-v2 of April 2020.

-The Ultra HD Forum publishes a UHD service tracker at https://ultrahdforum.org/uhd-service-tracker/, listing a large number of HEVC deployed services.
+Relative to the most recent similar contribution, this document reported that the Ultra HD Forum publishes a UHD service tracker at https://ultrahdforum.org/uhd-service-tracker/, listing a large number of HEVC deployed services.

-The overwhelming majority of these are reported to be using HEVC.
+The overwhelming majority of these were reported to be using HEVC.
 Errata reports (1)

 See also the notes for the AHG report JCTVC-AN0002.